tteeoo/secprac-client/README.md

 `secprac` is a platform to create cyber security practice games for Linux systems similar to the <a href="https://www.uscyberpatriot.org/">Cyber Patriot competition</a>.

-This is the client to run on practice machines.
+This is the client to run on practice virtual machines.

 See the web server at <a href="https://github.com/blueberry-jam/secprac-web">blueberry-jam/secprac-web</a>.